-She has been a student of Iyengar yoga for over twenty years and teaching for the last 15 years.
-In addition to her periodic trips to India, she has studied with numerous senior level Iyengar teachers here in the States, such as: Nancy Stechert, Leslie Bradley and Manouso Manos.
-She has been to Pune, India, three times now studying with the Iyengar family at their institute.
+Cathy Wright has been a student of Iyengar yoga for the last 25 years and teaching for the last 15 years.
+In addition to her periodic trips to India, she has studied with numerous senior level Iyengar teachers.
+Her main teacher for the past ten years to current is Rebecca Lerner.
+She has been to Pune, India, three times to study with the Iyengar family at their institute.
 Her last trip to India was to the Northern region of Old Rajpur, to study with Rajiv and Swati Chanchani, Februrary 2011.
-Cathy is certified in the Iyengar method at the Junior Intermediate II level.
+Cathy is certified in the Iyengar method at the Junior Intermediate III Level.

-She is a graduate from the University of Iowa, in English & Art.
-She has lived in Fort Collins for over 15 years.
+She is a graduate from the University of Iowa, in English & Art and currently lives and teaches in Fort Collins, where she has lived for the last 30 years.

-She taught at the Pine Street studio for 3 years and she was co-founder and co-director of the Old Town Yoga Studio for three years before founding the Yoga Center of Fort Collins.
+Cathy taught at the Pine Street studio for 3 years and was co-founder and co-director of the Old Town Yoga Studio for three years before founding the Yoga Center of Fort Collins.

-Besides yoga, Cathy has been a student of Zen Buddhism at the Denver Zen Center for the last 12 years.
+Besides yoga, Cathy has been a student of Zen Buddhism at the Denver Zen Center for the last 25 years and has been an assistant teacher there for the past 5 years.
 She attends sesshin (7 day silent retreat) once a year and believes that a combination of meditation and yoga has helped her maintain balance and poise, even though "I still get upset at things, I also can cool down quicker".

 As we look at these individual parts, the whole of who we are becomes much greater and more mysterious than any of us can imagine, and yet it is within all our grasps to come to know this sublime place.
 The yoga path is just one path of many, if this one speaks to you, please come to our classes and find out for yourself how yoga can aid you on your way."